Bandar-e Anzali: Economy

 Historically Anzalis were mostly involved in the fish trade.
 Rice farming and agriculture are the other traditional jobs in Anzali, and are practiced in the villages surrounding the city.

 Caviar

 Bandar-e Anzali is a center of caviar production.
 The preparation and marketing of which is a state monopoly, handled through the Iranian Fishing Company under the control of the Finance Ministry.
 The public is not admitted to the immense refrigerated hangars where tons of sturgeons, some as large as 3 meters long and weighing 100 kilograms, are stored after the removal of the caviar, usually equivalent to about one tenth of their weight.

-Sports

-The most popular sport in Anzali is football, and the city is known as a football hub in Iran.
-Malavan, one of the most famous teams in Iran, is the main team of the city, and they currently play in the first division of Iranian Football Persian Gulf League.
-Current and former national team players such as Sirous Ghayeghran, Ghafour Jahani, Pejman Nouri, Maziar Zare, Jalal Rafkhaei, Saeid Ezatolahi, Mohammad Mayeli Kohan, Jalal Hosseini are from Anzali.